lena33-hoang/lena_hoang/README.md

 Design parts, fixtures, and assemblies in SolidWorks and CATIA, producing industry-standard engineering drawings and applying GD&T for manufacturability.

 **- Robotics & Automation:**
-Develop embedded control systems like: sensor integration, actuation, and motion sequencing for autonomous, sensor-driven mechanisms.
+Develop embedded control systems, including sensor integration, actuation, and motion sequencing, for autonomous and sensor-driven mechanisms.

 **- Advanced Manufacturing:**
 Bring designs to life through CNC machining, welding, and precision assembly, working from CAD model to fabricated, tested part.